sourceduty/Communication/README.md

 > Alex: "*It took me a while to learn that attributes are horrible as descriptions and communication is important."*

-> Alex: "*I'm dumbfounded by intentional communicashun errors, misuse and the stupiddity that this portrays.*"
+> Alex: "*I'm dumbfounded by intentional communication errors, misuse and the stupidity that this portrays.*"

 ***
 Copyright (C) 2024, Sourceduty - All Rights Reserved.